aczietlow/hugo-blog/content/post/2024/Charleston-Food.md

 ]
 ---

 It's a Thursday night, and I'm looking for a great dining experience with my wife.
 A colleague is in town and wants to sample "a unique Charleston experience."
-Most common yet friends are coming in from up north and are asking for a recommendation.
+Most common yet, friends are coming in from up north and are asking for a recommendation.
 What follows is my personal list of food recommendations for the Charleston area.

 ![Gourmet Pop-tart](../../../images/blogs/pop-tart.jpg)